Joe Ralls: International career

 Ralls received his first international call for the England Under-19s to replace the injured Robert Hall to play Czech Republic in February 2012.
 Ralls came on in the games to make his English debut.

 Style of play

-Primarily a central midfield player, Ralls featured frequently at left midfield and left back during the early stages of his career at Cardiff and Yeovil, commenting that, although not a natural in either position, he can "do a job there" but admitted that he does "naturally tend to drift inside" when playing out of position.
+Primarily a central midfielder, Ralls featured frequently at left midfield and left-back during the early stages of his career at Cardiff City and Yeovil, commenting that, although not a natural in either position, he can "do a job there" but admitted that he does "naturally tend to drift inside" when playing out of position.
 Ralls has described himself as a box-to-box midfielder that "likes to get forward as much as possible".